 Recently retired athletes without a purpose, social network or daily regime.
 An exercise enthusiast forced to take time away due to injury or illness.
 The successful individual who's had a fall from grace due to circumstances outside their control.
 As the list expands, the more relatable it may become.
 In this article I hope to provide tools to reduce the collateral stress in your life.
 By having multiple resources at your disposal you may be able to more effectively navigate through challenging times, unforeseen adversities and stressful situations moving forward.

 Adversities are inevitable, but how you respond may in part be how well equipped you are to do so...

 In the book "The Happiness Trap" a recurring topic of discussion is the difference between "clean discomfort" and "dirty discomfort."
 Clean discomfort is the natural emotional response to adverse or challenging circumstances.
 Dirty discomfort on the other hand is the self-imposed collateral damage when one is unable to effectively process and cope with a given circumstance.
-Two elements seem to contribute to a majority of the psychological strain during difficult times: lack of control and inability to reasonably predict a timeline.
-The feeling of instability and the uncertainty of how long it may last both contribute to the dirty discomfort you may feel.
+Two elements seem to contribute to a majority of the psychological strain during difficult times: lack of control and predictability (inability to reasonably predict a timeline).
+The feelings of instability and the uncertainty both contribute to the dirty discomfort you may feel.